mobingilabs/docs/reference-2018-07-02.md

 ---
 credentials:
 # Required.
 The name of the credential to use.
 This credential should already
 # be registered to your Mobingi account.
+Name is unique at account level.
 - name: string

   # Valid values: